The Science of Hand Washing

 remember that small children are impressed by what we do

-(enjoy it while it lasts!), and that older children learn
+(enjoy it while it lasts!), and that all children learn

 Kids can't